awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-volumes.md

 **To find the disks on your Windows instance**

 1. Log in to your Windows instance using Remote Desktop\.
-For more information, see, [Connecting to Your Windows Instance](connecting_to_windows_instance.md)\.
+For more information, see, [Connecting to your Windows instance](connecting_to_windows_instance.md)\.

 1. Start the Disk Management utility\.